Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 # Pose Detection

-Pose Detection is new feature of Media Vision Inference API since Tizen 6.0.
-It can provides landmarks detection.
-In addition, it defines landmarks and parts of a human body and provides to detect a human pose with an motion capture (MoCap) file which a user can create or edit with tools.
+Pose Detection is a new feature of Media Vision Inference API since Tizen 6.0.
+This feature provides landmark detection.
+Besides, it defines landmarks and parts of a human body to help detect a human pose with motion capture (MoCap) file, which you can create or edit using various tools.

 ## Background

-Tizen defines a human body pose landmarks and body parts as following figure.
+In Tizen, a human body pose landmarks and body parts are defined as follows:

 **Figure: Definition of human body pose landmarks and body parts**

 ![Body pose](./media/mediavision_pose_tizen_def.png)

-Pose landmark detection models are available in open model zoo such as [hosted model zoo](https://www.tensorflow.org/lite/guide/hosted_models#floating_point_models) or public github site such as [public pose model](https://github.com/tyoungroy/PoseEstimationForMobile).
-Those models provide different landmark information such as the number of landmarks and locations.
-To use them correctly, you have to map those information to landmarks based on the definition.
-For example, following is a [public pose model](https://github.com/tyoungroy/PoseEstimationForMobile) which provides 14 landmarks:
+The Pose landmark detection models are available in Open Model Zoo such as [hosted model zoo](https://www.tensorflow.org/lite/guide/hosted_models#floating_point_models) or public GitHub site such as [public pose model](https://github.com/tyoungroy/PoseEstimationForMobile).
+The public pose models provide landmark information, such as the number of landmarks and locations.
+To use them correctly, you must map the information to landmarks based on the definition.
+For example, you can use the [public pose model](https://github.com/tyoungroy/PoseEstimationForMobile), which provides 14 landmarks as follows:

 ![Body pose](./media/mediavision_pose_public_model_def.png),

-In this model, `-1` means that there is no landmarks.
-Using this landmark information you can create a mapping file.
-Following is an example of mapping file you can create with name `pose_mapping.txt`:
+In this model, `-1` denotes that there is no landmarks.
+Using this landmark information, you can create a mapping file.
+Suppose you create a mapping file with the name `pose_mapping.txt,` then you can populate the `pose_mapping.txt` file as follows:

 ```
 1